 As a retired teacher, it only makes sense that John Cebula continues to teach.
 He’s active in the DuPage Birding Club and presents many bird-related program throughout the area.

-He also has a nature-themed Facebook page, John's Natural DuPage, and has written a (unpublished) book, Wild DuPage, which is sort of a memoir based on fifty years of observing nature in DuPage County.
+He also has a nature-themed Facebook page, John's Natural DuPage, and has written a (unpublished) book, Wild DuPage, a memoir of sorts based on 50 years of observing nature in DuPage County.
 He’s also been published in several bulletins and journals.

 He has lived in DuPage County since 1968, when his family moved to Lombard two weeks after he graduated from high school in Milwaukee, WI.
 After earning degrees in English language and literature, he and his wife, Paula, moved to Lombard and he taught in the Glenbard high schools, first at East and then West.
 He retired in 2007.
 He has also taught at College of DuPage, where he stills has a volunteer affiliation.

 The Cebulas have three adult children.
 Besides nature, John enjoys jazz and classical music, playing guitar and ukulele, and appreciates good books and good wine.

 Here’s his story.

 John Cebula pauses for a moment on wrought-iron truss bridge at Hidden Lake Forest Preserve in Downers Grove.

 Nature, especially birds, insects, and reptiles, have always played a big role in my life.
 I realized in second grade that the interest other boys had in cars, sports, and things that went “boom,” I had in nature.